8 Benefits of Change Management

 - The principle of insufficient mandate: “those unable to change themselves cannot change those around them.”

-Thirdly, in a change management model – a strength based approach to change, we looked at appreciative inquiry as a positive approach to change management.
+Thirdly, in our article: a change management model, we looked at appreciative inquiry as a positive approach to change management.
+This addressed the increased likelihood of successful change management, where the focus of change builds on existing strengths.

-- Managing change puts you in a position of being ready for change.
+- Puts you in a better position to be ready for change.

-- Developing an understanding of the kind of change required – understanding that different characteristics of change need different approaches.
+- Develops better understanding of the kind of change required – understanding that different characteristics of change need different approaches.

-- Implementing a process to navigate the change required.
+- Helps you implement a process to navigate the required change.

-- Building commitment to work together, to bring people with you.
+- Builds commitment to work together, to bring people with you.

-- Appreciating the best of the way things are done now, so that the future is built on current strengths within the organisation.
+- Can help with appreciating what is currently done well, so that the future is built on strengths which currently exist within the organisation.

-- Shaping change through principles which establish how you manage change – the principles upon which change is shaped.
+- Shapes change through principles which establish how you manage change – the principles upon which change is shaped.